Wed to Sun: 10:00am – 6:00pm Mon-Tue: Closed

 Wound Care: The patient will need to keep the wound clean and dry.
 Pain Relief: Pain relief medication may be needed after the procedure.
 Follow-up: A follow-up appointment with the doctor may be scheduled to ensure proper healing.

+WHAT IS POTENTIAL COMPLICATIONS?
 While abscess drainage is generally a safe procedure, some potential complications can include infection, bleeding, or scar formation.
 The risk of recurrence is also possible, but it is usually low if the abscess is completely drained and treated appropriately.

-Price From £180
+Price: From £180

 How long does the treatment take?